1893 recording of black vocal group up for auction

 Robert Darden, who’s working to save the music by digitizing existing vinyl recordings through the Black Music Restoration Project, estimates that 75 percent of gospel music recorded on vinyl from 1940 to 1970 has disappeared.

 “All pre-digital black sacred music is at risk.
 The cylinders are made from pressed, hardened wax and grow brittle and chipped with age.
-Vinyl 78s, 45s, and LPs were melted down and recycled as part of the war effort during World War II,” said Darden, who’s a professor at Baylor University in Texas.
+Vinyl 78s, 45s, and LPs were melted down and recycled as part of the war effort during World War II,” said Darden, a professor at Baylor University in Texas.